 - your sibling(s)

-- one of your entourage like your MOH or Bridesmaid
+- one of your BFF entourage like your MOH or Bridesmaid or Man of Honor

 Also, keep in mind that OTD coordinators don’t need to be present in your prenup shoot since the scope of their work covers only your wedding day.
 You can, however, ask them for tips.